Alabama Apprentice Auctioneer Bonds are an important part of the licensing process for auctioneers.

 7. Complete the Criminal History Consumer Report form

 8. Provide proof of citizenship

-The premium you pay for an Alabama Apprentice Auctioneer Bond starts as low as $100 depending on credit.
-Our Surety Bond Specialists can provide you with a free, no-obligation quote.
+The premium you pay for an Alabama Apprentice Auctioneer Bond is dependent on credit..

 Alabama Apprentice Auctioneer applicants must be 18 years of age or older and a US citizen.

 Let our Surety Bond Specialists assist you with your bond needs.

 Hours: 8:00-5:00 CST, Monday through Friday